csci312-common/example-film-explorer/server-sqlite/README.md

 A server for the CS312 film-explorer example backed by a RDBMS (e.g. sqlite3).
 This server demonstrates the use of an ORM, [Objection.js](http://vincit.github.io/objection.js/) with associations.

-The multiple genres for a movie are represented as a HasMany relation to the `Genre` table.
+The multiple genres for a film are represented as a HasMany relation to the `Genre` table.
 The corresponding names for the genres can be found in the `genres.json` file.
 The JSON parsing methods are overridden to maintain the same `genre_ids` array-based interface as in the source JSON file (and as would be returned by the MongoDB server).

 The movie data was sourced from [themoviedb](https://www.themoviedb.org).